flybywiresim/docs/docs/fbw-a32nx/a32nx-api/hardware.md

 ![SPAD.eXt A32NX Profile](../assets/api-guide/spad-profile1.png "SPAD.eXt A32NX Profile"){loading=lazy}

-Find the complete documentation for these controllers in this single file: [A32NX FBW MSFS2020.pdf](../assets/api-guide/A32NX%20FBW%20MSFS2020.pdf){target=new}
+Find the complete SPAD documentation for these controllers in this single file: [A32NX FBW MSFS2020.pdf](../assets/api-guide/A32NX%20FBW%20MSFS2020.pdf){target=new}

 This profile is maintained by Cdr_Maverick#6475.

+To build you own profile you can use our Flight-Deck API Documentation: [Flight-Deck API](../../pilots-corner/a32nx-briefing/a32nx_api.md)

 ### Logitech Switch Panel